-A 2D (two-dimensional) shape is a flat shape that has only two dimensions – length and width, with no thickness or depth.
+A 2D shape is a flat shape that has only two dimensions – length and width, with no thickness or depth, that is the reason why it is called a two-dimensional shape.
 For example, a sheet of paper is two-dimensional in shape.
 It consists of a length and a width but does not have any depth or height.
-Some common 2D shapes are square, rectangle, triangle, circle, and hexagon.
+Some common 2D shapes are squares, rectangles, triangles, circles, and hexagons.
 In comparison to these, a 3D (three-dimensional) shape has three dimensions – length, width, and height.
 For example, a dice is three-dimensional because it consists of a length, a width, and a height.
-Some common 3D shapes are cuboid, cone, pyramid, and cylinder.
-Let us learn more about 2D shapes in this article.
+Some common 3D shapes are cuboids, cones, pyramids, and cylinders.
+Let us learn more about two-dimensional shapes in this article.

 2D Shapes Definition